The Kor Cycle

 ↑ Back to top

-Act II – The Daughter of Two Worlds
+Act III – The Daughter of Two Worlds

 Theme: Family, legacy, rediscovery.